Employee Discrimination, Bullying and Harassment Complaints Policy and Procedure

 - inform individuals of the actions they can take if they feel they are being harassed

-- inform individuals who are the subject of Workplace Harassment and Bullying, Harassment or Discrimination concerns of their rights and provide them with the relevant complaint resolution process
+- inform individuals who are the subject of Workplace Bullying and Harassment, Harassment or Discrimination concerns of their rights and provide them with the relevant complaint resolution process

-- inform individuals that Workplace Harassment and Bullying, Discrimination, Harassment, Victimisation and Vilification may, where substantiated, result in the commencement of disciplinary procedures
+- inform individuals that Workplace Bullying and Harassment, Discrimination, Harassment, Victimisation and Vilification may, where substantiated, result in the commencement of disciplinary procedures

 - inform individuals of designated Harassment and Discrimination Contact Officers and their availability, and additionally for Students, inform them of the support available from the Student Guild

 - address any complaint process through consultation with the impacted individual or individuals.
-Human Resources can provide advice or assistance if required to inform Employees who experience Workplace Harassment and Bullying, Discrimination and Harassment of their rights and provide them with the relevant complaint resolution process
+Human Resources can provide advice or assistance if required to inform Employees who experience Workplace Bullying and Harassment, Discrimination and Harassment of their rights and provide them with the relevant complaint resolution process

 - ensure that individuals who make a complaint are not victimised for doing so